avallip443/asl-recognition/README.md

     Running on http://127.0.0.XXXXX
     ```
     in terminal and navigate to that link on your browser

-### Image Collection Process
-Once the script is running, it will prompt you to press keys to start collecting image data for each gesture (class).
-The data is captured via your webcamera.
-- Each image set will be stored in the appropriate subdirectory in the `./data` directory (e.g. `./data/0` for class 0).
-- Images collected are specified by the total number of classes (`NUMBER_OF_CLASSES`) and the number of images per class (`DATASET_SIZE`).
-- The webcam feed will display instructions.
-Press "1" to start collecting images for the current class or "q" to quit.

 ## Dataset Creation
-The script `create_dataset.py` processes the image sets to create a dataset of hand landmarks for training ASL gesture recognition models.
-It uses `Mediapipe` to detect hand landmarks from image and saves the extracted data and its corresponding labels to a `.pickle` file.

 ### Set up
 It is assumed that the virtual environment has been set up and the images are in the `./data` directory before running the script.